rBrenick/tool-dock/README.md

 *TOOL_DOCK_EXTRA_MODULES* defines extra modules to be imported on tool startup.
 Tools can be defined in these modules, which will then be available in the configurations.

+You can also make a folder or module file that starts with *tool_dock_ext* anywhere in the sys.path and it will automatically be imported on startup.
+And any classes defined inside will be available.

 # Install